Active and Passive Voice Usage in Academic Writing

 When to Use Active/Passive Voice

 If you still cannot differentiate between active and passive voice, do not hesitate to contact our writers at Fresh-Essay.com for online writing assistance.
-They can both deliver an essay written from scratch or proofread personally written papers for grammar and formatting check.
+They can both deliver an essay written from scratch or proofread personally written papers to ensure there are no grammar and formatting mistakes.